quay/quay-operator/README.md

 ### Deployment Strategy

-Each of the cpre components consist of Kubernetes `Deployments`.
+Each of the core components consist of Kubernetes `Deployments`.
 This resource supports the method in which new versions are released.
 This operator supports making use of the `RollingUpdate` and `Recreate` strategies.
 Either value can be defined by using the `deploymentStrategy` property on the desired resource as shown below:

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1